-Backpacking Essentials: All the Gear You Need for a Backpacking Trip
+Backpacking Gear Guide: All the Gear Essentials You Need for a Backpacking Trip

 In 2022 alone, I backpacked over 3,450 miles between hiking the 2,650-mile Pacific Crest Trail, the 800-mile Arizona Trail, and several backpacking trips in my current home state of Washington.
 I’ve put a lot of time (and I mean a lot) into finding the best backpacking gear (in my opinion) that is durable, quality, and ultralight.
 Here, I hope to share some of my knowledge with you so you can create your own backpacking gear setup.
 I provide an overview of both ultralight and lightweight options of backpacking gear, along with some budget-friendly options and some higher-priced items.